 These students will be chosen by a selection process with strict criteria being met.

 These requirements must be verified at the end of each semester.
 They will seek to enhance campus life, the Trailblazer experience, and add to the campus culture.

+Ambassadors will participate in activities that align with academic and career goals to receive experiential learning credit.

 Membership